elliotberry/js-detox/readme.md

 ## Usage

-`cd` into a dir, run `jdetox --dry-run` to see what'll get changed.
+`cd` into a dir, run `jdtx --dry-run` to see what'll get changed.
 Then run it for reals.

 ## Acknowledgements